Alviswing/17-LED-Binary-Clock/Readme.md

 The Idea is that every clock cycle it emit a signal.
 The clock signal each time is interpretted as a "+1".
 A system relying on flip flop prevent the adder to forget the count and another logic gate system wait for the adder to reach 60 before reseting the adder.

-I chose 6 bit as it is the smallest number of byte capable to reach 60.
+I chose 6 bit as it is the smallest number of bits capable to reach 60.

 I am using it to count both seconds and minutes !